thekidder/myrepos/README.md

 #### Finish!

 At this point you'll need to grab keys from another machine and place them in the correct place (`~/.ssh/identities/<identity_name>`).
 Then you can finish cloning private repos by running `mr update` (in a new shell to reload bashrc).
+You may also need to forcefully link castles once done: `homeshick link dotfiles hf-dotfiles myrepos`